 If you’re familiar with the story of how Cummins replaced the 6BT 5.9L with the ISB 5.9L, the story between the 6CT and ISC 8.3L will definitely rhyme.
 The 6CT to ISC changeover took place during the same period and many of the same technologies were implemented.
 For starters, the ISC was treated to a stiffer block with integrated fluid lines rather than utilizing external, wear-prone hoses.
 The ISC gained a 24-valve cylinder head for improved airflow which, ultimately, increased horsepower and torque.
 The vertically mounted injectors were also centered directly above the piston to help improve combustion and low-end torque, and they were positioned over pistons that were treated to revised bowls to further optimize combustion.
 And mirroring what had happened with the smaller, B-series variant, the Interact System (the IS in ISB and/or ISC), where full-authority and fully customizable electronics were on board, was implemented.
 Unlike the 5.9L inline mills but just like the 6CT, the ISC retained the use of mid-stop, wet cylinder liners.
-Then there was the CAPS injection system…
+Then came perhaps the biggest change in Cummins 8.3 specs, the CAPS injection system…

 2007-2009: HPCR, EGR, VGT, and DPF

-As the noose tightened around diesel emissions, Cummins added a host of new technologies to the ISC in 2007.
-High-pressure common-rail would remain, but in order to help meet the 2007 PM standard of 0.1 g/bhp-hr, a diesel particulate filter (DPF) was brought into the equation, along with a variable geometry turbocharger, the Holset HE431VE.
+As the noose tightened around diesel emissions, Cummins added a host of new technologies to the Cummins ISC 8.3 in 2007.
+High-pressure common-rail would remain, but in order to help meet the 2007 PM standard of 0.1 g/bhp-hr, a diesel particulate filter (DPF) was brought into the equation, along with what would become a very welcomed addition to the Cummins 8.3 specs list: the variable geometry, Holset HE431VE turbocharger.
 A quicker-spooling turbo decreases an engine’s ability to fall “under the turbo,” where excessive PM is often produced.
 Regeneration cycles, whereby the exhaust gas temperature is deliberately increased in order to convert the soot in the DPF into a fine ash, were part of the DPF system’s functionality.
 To help curb NOx, an integrated, cooled exhaust gas recirculation (EGR) system was introduced.

 2010-On: HPCR, EGR, DPF, and SCR

-By 2010, selective catalytic reduction (SCR) was added to the ISC Cummins and, because SCR and EGR work together to decrease NOx, life was made easier on the EGR system.
+By 2010, emissions-fighting technology expanded the Cummins 8.3 specs list even further when selective catalytic reduction (SCR) was added to the ISC Cummins and, because SCR and EGR work together to decrease NOx, life was made easier on the EGR system.
 The SCR technology called for a NOx catalyst, a decomposition reactor, the use of diesel exhaust fluid (DEF), and a DEF dosing valve.
-All told, the exhaust aftertreatment system included on’10-later ISC engines added 200 pounds of heft to the overall engine package.
+All told, the exhaust aftertreatment system included on’10-later Cummins ISC 8.3 engines added 200 pounds of heft to the overall engine package.
 However, thanks to the high efficiency of its well-engineered emissions system, Cummins was still able to maintain the industry-best fuel economy.
 DEF usage accounted for roughly just 2-to-3 percent of fuel consumption.